-The process of appealing a claim may vary depending on your locations, so check with your State Department of Labor for guidelines on what to do when your unemployment claim is denied.
+The process of appealing a claim may vary depending on your location, so check with your state department of labor for guidelines on what to do when your unemployment claim is denied.
 They’ll also be able to provide you with information on how to file an unemployment appeal.

 Unemployment Appeal Board Hearings

-At the hearing, you, your employer and witnesses for either side may testify.
+At the hearing, you, your employer, and witnesses for both sides may testify.
 Both you and your employer will have the opportunity to present evidence.

 Before You File an Unemployment Appeal

-Instructions on how to appeal an unemployment claim denial will be listed on your State Department of Labor website.
-You may be able to file an appeal online, by fax, mail, in-person or on the phone.
+First, review the process for filing an appeal.
+You can find instructions on how to appeal an unemployment claim denial on your state department of labor website.
+You may be able to file an appeal online, by fax, mail, in person, or on the phone.

+Remember to pay attention to the calendar.
 In some states, you have a limited amount of time to appeal your unemployment claim denial and file an appeal—sometimes as little as 10 days.
 Claims filed after the deadline will not be considered, so it pays to begin your appeal ASAP.

 Collect Supporting Documentation

-Bring two copies of any written information you have available, including warnings, time sheets, contracts, medical records, contracts and your personnel file—anything that supports your position that the termination wasn’t for cause.
+Be ready with two copies of any written information you have available, including warnings, time sheets, contracts, medical records, contracts and your personnel file—anything that supports your position that the termination wasn’t for cause.
 The more supporting documentation you have, the better chance you will have of winning an appeal.

 If you have witnesses with personal knowledge of the circumstances leading to you losing your job, it can be very helpful.
-Bring the witnesses with you to the unemployment appeal hearing so they can testify on your behalf.
+Bring the witnesses with you or have them ready for a phone or virtual unemployment appeal hearing so they can testify on your behalf.

-Note: The best witnesses are those who will make a positive impression on the board or judge.
+The best witnesses are those who will make a positive impression on the board or judge.
 If you have your choice of a few potential witnesses, look for those who have a calm, professional demeanor and solid communication skills—and make sure that they know to dress appropriately and that they understand your position and what’s needed to make your case.

 Consider Legal or Professional Representation